 - Never add ice cubes to Spanish horchata as this will water it down, diluting its flavor and consistency.
 If you want to enjoy ice-cold horchata, freeze some horchata in ice cube trays.
 Then add the horchata ice cubes to your liquid horchata.

 - Similarly, if you want to make horchata granita, freeze horchata in ice cube trays, then crush the ice cubes in a blender using the pulse function.
 Depending on your blender, you might also need to add some liquid horchata.

 - In Valencia, horchata is sometimes enjoyed with lemon or coffee granita in equal proportions.
 I also love to add sugar-free horchata to my morning coffee, as a milk substitute.

 - Once you’ve made this horchata recipe, you can store it in the fridge for a maximum of 2 days or in the freezer for up to a week.

 - You can use the leftover tiger nut pulp in oatmeal, smoothies, or cookies as a substitute for flour.

-- If you are living in Valencia, or anywhere else in Spain, the best place to buy chufa is your local market.
+- If you are living in Valencia, or anywhere else in Spain, the best place to buy chufa is your local market, such as the Central Market.
 If you live anywhere else, try your local health food store or the internet.

 - High speed blender